Skip to content

 • Improved EPC rating: Properties with higher EPCs attract more tenants, have fewer vacant periods, and report significantly lower maintenance costs.

-• Comply with future standards: Stay ahead of future regulations that may restrict renting out properties that don’t meet the Minimum Energy Efficiency Standard (MEES)
+• Comply with future standards: Stay ahead of regulations that could restrict renting out properties that don’t meet the Minimum Energy Efficiency Standard (MEES).

 • Reduce tenant turnover and rent arrears: Retrofitting a property lowers energy bills and improves the comfort for tenants, this leads to less tenant turnover, rent arrears and vacant periods.